Advanced Waveform Propagation

 PrimeTime ECO guidance technology uses signoff-driven analysis to efficiently identify ECO changes for timing and DRC fixes at the block or chip level, shortening tape-out schedules by weeks.
 Multi-scenario, physically-aware ECO guidance reduces the time and iterations required to reach timing closure on congested designs.
 PrimeTime can provide critical optimizations for clock trees, noise reduction, and spare cell ECOs, while using 5X less memory and compute resources.
 PrimeTime ECO can take advantage of positive timing slack for leakage power reduction opportunities.
-In addition, PrimeTime supports incremental ECO changes within the Galaxy Platform tool flow, further reducing turnaround time.
+In addition, PrimeTime supports incremental ECO changes within the Synopsys Design Platform, further reducing turnaround time.

 Timing Constraint Consistency